NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/Fake Quantization.md

-# Simple Procedure for Symetic
+# Simple Procedure for Symmetric Quantization

 Insert the fake quantization nodes.